• 31. August - 28. September 2020

 To investigate the shifting paradigms of the living, thinking world?
 To make us accept that time has come to co-evolve in a more sympathetic and mutually beneficial way with other living entities, whether “natural”, lab-grown or hybrid?

-Every month, a new scientific paper reveals that animals -the non-human small and big creatures that share the planet with us- display more intelligence, more sentience, more emotions, feelings and wisdom that we give them credit for.
-Increasingly, even plants are celebrated for their intelligence and some even talk about their consciousness.
+Every month, a scientific paper reveals that animals -the non-human small and big creatures that share the planet with us- display more intelligence, more sentience, more emotions, feelings and wisdom that we give them credit for.

 As for humans themselves, they turn out to be less human than they had assumed.
 Over half of what constitutes the human body is made of bacteria, viruses, fungi, archaea and other microscopic organisms that colonise both the inside and outside of our bodies.

-Each week, is broken down into two parts.
-Part 1 will give a broad overview of the state of the knowledge and possible controversies around a specific theme.
+Each week, the class will give a broad overview of the debates, state of knowledge and possible controversies surrounding a specific theme.
 Part 2 will be dedicated to works of art and design that illustrate, contest or investigate that same topic.

-There will be space for questions, debates and conversations.
+There will be space for questions and conversations.

 Week 1: A moment to get to know each other.

 There will be introductions of who we all are but also discussions regarding expectations and what you hope to gain from the class.
-The topic of art and animals is VAST and any suggestions as to what interests you the most are welcome!
-Most importantly, these exchanges will help make the online classroom experience a bit more convivial and a bit less virtual.
+These brief exchanges will help make the online classroom experience a bit more convivial and a bit less virtual.
 In these Coronavirus times, physical distancing is recommended but intellectual distancing is not!

 Week 2: Humans and other animals

-#taxidermy #bestiary #bioacoustics #mammoth #deextinction #biodiversity #microbiology #animalsensing #behaviouralmodernity #ethology #speciesism
+#bestiary #bioacoustics #mammoth #DeExtinction #biodiversity #GenomeEditing #microbiology #ethology #bioart #wildlife #conservationism

-Part 1: The small and the invisible life of bacteria, insects, viruses, fungi and other tiny organisms that colonise and interact with our houses, ecosystems and even the inside and outside of our bodies.
+This week, we’ll be taking a close look at the small and the invisible life: the insects of course but also the bacteria, viruses, fungi and other tiny organisms that colonise and interact with our houses, ecosystems and even the inside and outside of our bodies.

-Part 2: Artists staging ant ballets, doing photography with bacteria, preparing extremophiles (and potentially human too) for survival in outer space, exploring the microbiome and its effects on our mental health, etc.
+Artists will be staging ant ballets, doing photography with bacteria, preparing extremophiles (and potentially human too) for survival in outer space, exploring the microbiome and its effects on our mental health, etc.

-#bioart #entomology #microbiome #soil #exobiology #extraterrestrial #invasive #xenobiology #syntheticbiology #taxonomy #underground #collectiveintelligence
+#entomology #microbiome #exobiology #extraterrestrial #invasive #xenobiology #syntheticbiology #taxonomy #underground #collectiveintelligence #germs #microbialfuelcells

-Week 5: A debate between “the survival of the fittest” and the holobiont
+Week 5: “The survival of the fittest” and the holobiont

 Classes are 'live' meaning that you can directly interact with the instructor as well as with the other participants from around the world.
 Classes will also be recorded for playback in case you are unable to attend for any reason.
+That said, we kindly ask that you please only purchase a ticket if you plan to attend regularly.
 For specific questions, please email us and we'll get back to you as soon as we can.

 We realise we're living in uncertain times.
 We are a small organisation with no outside funding and like many, we are also in survival mode.
 During this time, we are offering a limited number of pay-what-you-can solidarity tickets for this online class.
 Preference is given to women, POC, LGBTQ+ and persons from underrepresented communities in tech who would otherwise be unable to attend.
 We are greatly appreciative of your understanding and support.